YutakaAoki/KeyTool/Readme.txt

 Since this tool is a beta version, the full testing has not been done yet.

-But dalvikvm executes this keytool.dex, and inputs name or company name etc. from adb shell for the actual android device, and outputs keystore actually.
+But dalvikvm executes this keytool.dex directly, and inputs name or company name etc. from adb shell for the actual android device, and outputs keystore actually.

 I have seen outputed keystore file really in my real amazon Fire 7 tablet.